LogoElectromagnet Maker

 1. Lock electrical basis and coil voltageWarner and KEB documentation both treat coil voltage as a specified design parameter, with alternate voltage options requiring product-level definition.Confirm rated voltage equals real supply path and document suppression circuit before procurement.

-2. Verify service-voltage window against coil toleranceUSDA RUS bulletin cites ANSI C84.1-2016 Range A values for 120-V nominal systems (114-126 V service window).If the request is “110v electromagnetic clutch,” test high-line and low-line behavior or request explicit supplier tolerance.
+2. Verify service-voltage window against coil toleranceUSDA RUS bulletin cites ANSI C84.1-2016 Range A values for 120-V nominal systems (114-126 V service window).If the request is “12 volt electromagnetic clutch,” verify terminal voltage drop under load.
+If the request is “110v electromagnetic clutch,” test high-line and low-line behavior or request explicit supplier tolerance.

 3. Lock control architecture (direct DC vs AC + rectifier)Warner D2550 shows 120 VAC to 90 VDC conversion; KEB catalog lists half-wave/bridge rectifier and AC-side/DC-side switching options.Freeze whether you use direct DC coil drive or rectified AC path before final torque and response sign-off.